 Definitions and Abbreviations The following tables contain scientific terms and measures, some of which may require explanation.
 Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
 Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.

-Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an available treatment technology.

-E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
 Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best safety.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of for control of microbial contaminants.

-Maximum residual disinfectant level or The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary benefits of the use of disinfectants to control microbial contaminants.

-MRDLG:

-Maximum residual disinfectant level goal or The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the millirems per year (a measure of radiation absorbed by the body) mrem:

-MFL million fibers per liter (a measure of asbestos)
+MCLGs allow for a margin of safety.
+Maximum Residual Disinfectant Level or MRDL: The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+Maximum Residual Disinfectant Level Goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
+MFL: million fibers per liter (a measure of asbestos). mrem: millirems per year (a measure of radiation absorbed by the body). na: not applicable.
+NTU: nephelometric turbidity units (a measure of turbidity). pCi/L: picocuries per liter (a measure of radioactivity). ppb: micrograms per liter or parts per billion. ppm: milligrams per liter or parts per million. ppq: parts per quadrillion, or picograms per liter (pg/L). ppt: parts per trillion, or nanograms per liter (ng/L).

-not applicable. na:

-NTU nephelometric turbidity units (a measure of turbidity)

-pCi/L picocuries per liter (a measure of radioactivity)

-micrograms per liter or parts per billion ppb: micrograms per liter or parts per billion ppb:

-milligrams per liter or parts per million ppm:

-parts per quadrillion, or picograms per liter (pg/L) ppq

-parts per trillion, or nanograms per liter (ng/L) ppt

 Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking water.

-Information about your Drinking Water
+Information About Your Drinking Water

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animal s or from human activity.